paulofernandesjr/yogi-alloy/README.md

 	This will generate a ready-to-release version of AlloyUI inside of a .zip file.

-### Alloy Twitter Bootstrap
+### Alloy Bootstrap

-Provides a set of util commands to work with [Alloy Twitter Bootstrap](http://github.com/liferay/alloy-twitter-bootstrap) project.
+Provides a set of util commands to work with [Alloy Bootstrap](http://github.com/liferay/alloy-bootstrap) project.

 * Compile SASS files to CSS.